Exceptional Dehn surgery on the minimally twisted five-chain link: Proof of the main theorem

 \subsection{Computer time}

-As thoroughly explained above, during our investigation we have used three different programs: the main python code {\tt find\_exceptional\_fillings}, a shorter python code named {\tt search\_geometric\_solutions}, and a template taken from~\cite{Mo:page} that performs the Moser test on numerical solutions to Thurston's equations.
-All three codes are available from~\cite{M}, and the computer time spent to run each of them for each manifold $M_2, \ldots, M_5$ is shown in Table~\ref{computer_details:table}.
-As one can see, once properly organized as we have described, the search requires very little computer time, most of which is anyway spent to perform the Moser test on long lists of numerical solutions: these lists for $M_4$ and $M_5$ contain respectively more than $5\,500$ and $6\,500$ distinct solutions.
+As thoroughly explained above, during our investigation we have used two different programs: the main python code {\tt find\_exceptional\_fillings} and a shorter python code named {\tt search\_geometric\_solutions}.
+Both codes are available from~\cite{M}, and the computer time spent to run each of them for each manifold $M_2, \ldots, M_5$ is shown in Table~\ref{computer_details:table}.
+As one can see, once properly organized as we have described, the search requires very little computer time.